notifi-network/notifi-sdk-ts/packages/notifi-frontend-client/README.md

 # `@notifi/notifi-frontend-client`

-> _Updated Sept 26, 2022_

-## 🙋🏻‍♀️ Introduction

-Notifi provides notification infrastructure for web3 services and dApps to communicate with their end users.

-`notifi-frontend-client` is an SDK designed for frontend dApp developers to integrate Notifi's services.

-We currently support **Aptos** and **Solana** via our frontend client.

-To see the latest updates on supported L1 and messaging channels and to see what's coming up, check out [Notifi.Network](www.notifi.network) and join the [Discord Community](https://discord.com/invite/nAqR3mk3rv).

-To use Notifi, dApps need to onboard to Notifi's services and users are required to authenticate their wallet address by connecting their wallet and signing for the transaction to get notifications.

-Currently supported notifications:

-- Email Notifications
-- SMS Notifications to mobile numbers with country code (ex: +15557771234)
-- Telegram

 ## 🎬 Getting Started using Aptos

 In this README, we'll cover the simple use case of one user authenticating through a Martian wallet and creating an alert.